Human mating strategies: Consumer psychology

 According to psychologist Gad Saad, consumer behavior can only be truly understood in light of evolutionary psychology because consumer behavior "is rooted in a shared biological heritage based around four key Darwinian factors: survival, reproduction, kin selection, and reciprocal altruism."
+Consequently, products that can manipulate or enhance a person's body odor (perfumes and deodorants) and looks (cosmetics and plastic surgeries) are profitable businesses.
+Sophisticated cosmetics have been used since antiquity, with some of the earliest known examples being found in Egypt.
+In Brazil at the end of the twentieth century, for instance, there were more people selling Avon cosmetics than there were members of the armed forces.
+Similarly, in the United States, more money was spent on cosmetics and plastic surgeries than on education or social services.

 One way to signal one's socioeconomic status is conspicuous consumption, or when individuals purchase luxurious items which provide little to no utility over less costly versions, thereby prioritizing self-promotion over economic sense.
+For instance, in France, the hoarding of flour for cosmetic purposes was a common practice, even during times of food shortages, up until the French Revolution.
 It is a common behavior of class and often involves strategic planning to maximize the audience of the display and the strength of the signal.
 Most signaling explanations of conspicuous consumption predict the targets of the signal will predominately be potential mates.
 Among males, the information signaled is thought to go beyond genetic quality and signal the potential for investment, which can be attractive to those seeking both long-term and short-term mating strategies.
-Among females, a suggested to benefit from conspicuous consumption in mating contexts is its hypothesized ability to demonstrate the commitment of one’s partner and signal one’s mate quality to rivals, both of which may help in intrasexual competition and deter mate poaching.
+Among females, a suggested to benefit from conspicuous consumption in mating contexts is its hypothesized ability to demonstrate the commitment of one's partner and signal one's mate quality to rivals, both of which may help in intrasexual competition and deter mate poaching.
+However, the cost of a gift is not the only determinant of commitment.
+Women often prefer courtship gifts that are unique and thoughtful.

 Conspicuous consumption may also be useful for problems outside of acquiring mates.
 This can involve attempts at attracting other cooperative partners, who stand to gain from the signalers ability to confer benefits should they form an alliance.
 As in mating contexts, there may also be benefits to intimidating rivals, thereby decreasing the likelihood of direct competition for resources in the future.
 Its prevalence across cultures and social classes suggests that humans may be well suited to balancing the costs and benefits of the signal.

 The notion that "sex sells" is now commonly accepted and utilized by advertisers.
 Nevertheless, some cultures (such as France) are more receptive to sex in advertising than others (such as South Korea).